 We can offer you reliably all services concerning Type Approval in Ghana (Accra).
-Our distinguished contact with the authority in Ghana (Accra), our good relationship to NCA - National Communications Authority of Ghana, as well as the qualification in the homologation of consumer and automotive RF-products and Short Range Devices (SRD) in ISM-Frequency band will create your market access in Ghana trouble-free and cost-effective.
+Our distinguished contact with the authority in Ghana (Accra), our good relationship to National Communications Authority of Ghana as well as the qualification in the homologation of consumer and automotive RF-products and Short Range Devices (SRD) in ISM-Frequency band will create your market access in Ghana trouble-free and cost-effective.

 We will assist you to put your product successfully on the market by offering the following services: